BonsonW/slorado/README.md

 ./slorado basecaller -x cuda:all models/dna_r10.4.1_e8.2_400bps_fast@v4.2.0 test/oneread_r10.blow5 -o reads.fastq
 ```

-Refer to [troubleshoot](docs/troubleshoot.md) for help on resolving common problems.
-Currently, we are working on supporting the newer v5 basecalling models.
+Refer to [troubleshoot](docs/troubleshoot.md) for help resolving common problems.
+We are currently working on supporting the newer v5 basecalling models.

 ## Testing

 After running on a test dataset, you can use minimap2 to align the reads to the reference and calculate the identity score statistics.
-If the identity score statistics are close enough to what we would expect from these models, that means things are good.
+If the identity score statistics are close enough to what we expect from these models then things are good.

 A script to calculate basecalling accuracy is provided:
 ```